-(Below) Publicity views include two (left & center) taken from an advert from 1935 featuring the first order of Sulzer powered locomotives to Siam, whilst (right) shows No.503 in service at Bangkok.
+(Below) Publicity views include two (top & center) taken from an advert from 1935 featuring the first order of Sulzer powered locomotives to Siam, whilst (bottom) shows No.503 in service at Bangkok.

 At least two of these locomotives saw service into the 1990's under the ownership of the Jalan Prathan Cement Company at their Ban Sa plant near Ban Cha-am - Km 203 - on the SRT's southern line.
 A branch line connected with the station to their plant.
 The two locomotives were 504 (21828 – 1931) and 505 (21829 – 1931).
 504 was noted in a shed, perhaps operational whilst 505 was plinthed near the works office.

 January 2008 - 505 remains plinthed in front of the sales office of the cement works.
 It is located in a garden under some trees, in a somewhat photogenic location.
 Externally the locomotive itself is not in a too bad shape, however it is completely gutted, being used as a conference room... at this time it was advised the cement company no longer own 504 and it had been moved to a scrapyard.
 Information courtesy Patrick Rudin.